 - When Command Prompt opens up, copy/ paste the below code near the blinking cursor and hit Enter to execute this code.

 - This process will take approx. 10 minutes for complete scanning, so keep patience.
 Once over, try to check for updates again.
 Windows 10 Updates may start to work as usual.

-Note: If the downloading process gets stuck at 20%, there is nothing to worry as this is a normal phenomenon.
+Note: If the downloading process gets stuck at 20%, there is nothing to worry about as this is a normal phenomenon.

 10. Reset Windows Update

-- At first, click here to download Windows Update troubleshooter.
+- At first, click here to download the Windows Update troubleshooter.
 Once saved, open and install the same on your system.

-- If a new pop up appears, click “Try troubleshooting as an administrator” then click again on the Next option.
+- If a new pop-up appears, click “Try troubleshooting as an administrator” then click again on the Next option.

 - This will start troubleshooting and fix the issue if found.
 Once finished, close the window.

 - Go ahead and open again the Windows update troubleshooter.

 - Once the page view on the screen, select “Windows Networking Diagnostics” followed by the Next option.